Random surfaces with large systoles: Introduction

 \subsection{Acknowledgements}

 We thank Sebastian Hensel for references on geometric group theory, Marco Maculan for algebraic help, Michael Magee, Fr\'ed\'eric Naud and Doron Puder for the bound we needed for Remark \ref{rem_symmetric_group} and Anna Roig-Sanchis for useful conversations surrounding Lemma~\ref{lem_distortion}.
 We also thank Nati Linial and Michael Simkin for comments on an earlier draft.
-Finally, we thank Hugo Parlier for making us aware of the work by Katz--Sabourau and Stéphane Sabourau for sharing a version of their preprint.
-Moreover, we are grateful for the ``Tremplins nouveaux entrants'' grant from Sorbonne Universit\'e, which allowed ML to visit BP in Paris.
+Moreover, we thank Hugo Parlier for making us aware of the work by Katz--Sabourau and Stéphane Sabourau for sharing a version of their preprint.
+We also thank the anonymous referee for their careful reading of this text and their comments.
+We are also grateful for the ``Tremplins nouveaux entrants'' grant from Sorbonne Universit\'e, which allowed ML to visit BP in Paris.
 ML is supported by the Luxembourg National Research Fund OPEN grant O19/13865598.